AstunTechnology/QGIS-Gazetteer-Plugin/readme.md

 ## Available Gazetteers

 All searches are performed via a web service call.
-The available searches can be configured in `gazetteers/config.ini`, each gazetteer requires a corresponding set of config / logic in it's own python file in `gazetters`.
+The available searches can be configured in `gazetteers/config.ini`, each gazetteer requires a corresponding set of config / logic in it's own python file in `gazetteers`.

 The [qgis-gazetteer-search](https://github.com/mixedbredie/qgis-gazetteer-search) repository by [mixedbredie](https://github.com/mixedbredie) is a good choice if you'd like to roll your own search webservice such as one based on the LLPG (Local Land and Property Gazetteer) or LSG (Local Street Gazetteer) used in Great Britain.

 ## Installation

+### Manual

 The plugin files need to live in a directory called `gazetteersearch` inside the QGIS Python plugins directory.

 *Windows note:* The QGIS plugin directory should be under `C:\Documents and Settings\<Username>\.qgis2\python\plugins\` (Windows XP) or `C:\Users\<Username>\.qgis2\python\plugins\` (Windows +7).

 *QGIS 1.8 note:* QGIS 1.8 stores it config under a `.qgis` directory.

+Once the plugin is loaded in the python directory, it can be enabled from the list of installed plugins in QGIS and then accessed from the plugins menu.

 ### Using git